 and will provide statistics to any interested member of the community (phone: 718.817.2222).
 All crime statistics are also shared with faculty, staff and students on an annual basis and student media such as the student newspapers routinely review incident reports and publish items from which names and identifying information have been removed for privacy.

 Where can I see Fordham’s policies on bias incidents, discrimination and hate crimes?

 Who should I contact with any questions about the policies and process in this FAQ?

 The best source of information on policies related to bias and discrimination incidents is the Dean of Students for your campus:

 Lincoln Center Dean of Students: 212.636.6250

-Students are also encouraged to speak with a member of the Office of University Safety and Security, Residential Life, Student Leadership and Community Development, and Multicultural Affairs.
+Students are also encouraged to speak with a member of the Department of Public Safety, Residential Life, Student Leadership and Community Development, and Multicultural Affairs.